 Figure 7.9: Effect of parameter estimation noise in the MVP allocation.

-“The major problem with MV optimization is its tendency to maximize the effects of errors in the input assumptions.
-Unconstrained MV optimization can yield results that are inferior to those of simple equal-weighting schemes.”
+The major problem with MV optimization is its tendency to maximize the effects of errors in the input assumptions.
+Unconstrained MV optimization can yield results that are inferior to those of simple equal-weighting schemes.

-There are at least two nonexclusive ways to attempt to fix this problem of the noise in the estimated parameters \(\bmu\) and \(\bSigma\), and their effect in the portfolio: improved estimators and robust optimization.
+There are at least two nonexclusive ways to attempt to fix this problem of the noise in the estimated parameters \(\bmu\) and \(\bSigma\) and its effect in the portfolio: improved estimators and robust optimization.
 One way is by improving the estimation process to reduce the noise as explored in Chapter 3.
-This includes the use of prior information in the Black-Litterman framework or via shrinkage, as well as employing better statistical models for the data such as heavy-tailed distributions (as opposed to the Gaussian or normal distribution).
+This includes the use of prior information in the Black–Litterman framework or via shrinkage, as well as employing better statistical models for the data such as heavy-tailed distributions (as opposed to the Gaussian or normal distribution).
 Another way is to embrace the fact that the parameters contain noise and employ statistical techniques such as bootstrapping or resampling, as well as the more sophisticated robust optimization techniques explored in Chapter 14.

-Variance or volatility as measure of risk
+Variance or Volatility as Measure of Risk

 In Markowtiz’s mean–variance portfolio, the risk is measured by the variance or, equivalently, by the volatility (Markowitz, 1952).
 The rationale is that a higher variance means that there are large peaks in the return distribution which may cause big losses.
-However, Markowitz himself already recognized and stressed the limitations of the mean–variance analysis (Markowitz, 1959).
+However, Markowitz himself already recognized and stressed the limitations of mean–variance analysis (Markowitz, 1959).

 To start with, the variance is not a good measure of risk in practice since it penalizes both the unwanted losses and the desired negative losses (i.e., positive gains).
 Indeed, the mean–variance portfolio framework penalizes up-side and down-side risk equally, whereas most investors do not mind up-side risk.
 In addition, the variance only measures the width of the main mode of the probability distribution, whereas the most critical part lies in the tail of big losses (see Figure 6.10).
-The solution is to use alternative measures for risk such as downside risk, semivariance, VaR, CVaR, and drawdown (McNeil et al., 2015) (see Section 6.3).
+The solution is to use alternative measures for risk such as downside risk, semi-variance, VaR, CVaR, and drawdown (McNeil et al., 2015); see Section 6.3.

-Regardless of the choice of risk measure (i.e., variance, volatility, downside risk, semivariance, VaR, CVaR, or worst drawdown), the risk of the portfolio is measured by a single number.
-This risk characterization may not be enough to properly understand the risk contribution from the different assets, which leads us to the concept of risk diversification to avoid concentration of risk into few assets (e.g., as was observed during the 2008 financial crisis).
+Regardless of the choice of risk measure (i.e., variance, volatility, downside risk, semi-variance, VaR, CVaR, or worst drawdown), the risk of the portfolio is measured by a single number.
+This risk characterization may not be enough to properly understand the risk contribution from the different assets, which leads us to the concept of risk diversification to avoid concentration of risk into a few assets (e.g., as was observed during the 2008 financial crisis).

-Particularly, the risk parity portfolio, considered in Chapter 11, delves into the decomposition of the overall risk into contributions from each of the assets (Qian, 2005) and allows a proper risk diversification.
+Particularly, the risk parity portfolio, considered in Chapter 11, delves into the decomposition of the overall risk into contributions from each of the assets (Qian, 2005) and allows proper risk diversification.

 References